Burt Reynolds: White Lightning and Southern movies

-Another turning point in Reynolds's career came when he made the light-hearted car-chase film written by William W. Norton, White Lightning (1973).
+Another turning point in Reynolds's career came in 1973 when he made the light-hearted car-chase film written by William W. Norton, White Lightning.
 Reynolds later called it "the beginning of a whole series of films made in the South, about the South, and for the South... you could make back the cost of the negative just in Memphis alone.
 Anything outside of that was just gravy."
 Car-chase movies became Reynolds's most profitable genre.
-At the end of 1973, Reynolds was voted into the list of the 10 most-popular movie actors in the US at number four.
+At the end of 1973, Reynolds was voted to the list of the 10 most-popular movie actors in the US at number four.
 He stayed on that list until 1984.

-He made a sports comedy with Robert Aldrich, The Longest Yard (1974), which was popular.
+He also made a sports comedy with Robert Aldrich, The Longest Yard (1974), which was popular.
 Aldrich later said, "I think that on occasion, he's a much better actor than he's given credit for.
 Not always; sometimes he acts like a caricature of himself."

 Reynolds starred in two big-budget fiascos: At Long Last Love (1975), a musical for Peter Bogdanovich, and Lucky Lady (1975), with Gene Hackman and Liza Minnelli.
 More popular was another light-hearted car-chase film, W.W. and the Dixie Dancekings (1975), and a police drama with Aldrich, Hustle (1975).
 He also had a cameo appearance in Mel Brooks's Silent Movie (1976).

 Toward the end of his life, Reynolds revealed that he declined the role of Han Solo in Star Wars.
-Reynolds told Business Insider in 2016, "I just didn't want to play that kind of role at the time. ...Now I regret it.
+Reynolds told Business Insider in 2016, "I just didn't want to play that kind of role at the time.
+Now I regret it.
 I wish I would have done it."